nicolaferraro/spring-boot-camel-narayana-scalable/README.md

 This message produces an exception in all redeliveries, so that the transaction is always rolled back.

 You should **not** find any trace of the message in the `audit_log` table.
-If you check the application log (in one of the instances), you'll find out that the message has been sent to the dead letter queue.
+If you check the application log (you should find traces in all instances), you'll find out that the message has been sent to the dead letter queue.

 #### Safe system crash